vikash12jain/RiderX/README.md

 ## Features:
-- **Real-time Communication**: Instant updates and seamless communication between riders and drivers.
+- **Real-time Communication**: Instant updates and seamless communication between Riders and drivers.
 - **Ride Requests**: Users can request rides, and drivers can accept them in real-time.
 - **Driver Status Updates**: Drivers can update their status, ensuring accurate ride tracking.
 - **User Profile Management**: Riders and drivers can manage their profiles with ease.